John Kerry Defends Two-State Solution, Rebukes Israel Settlements

 "Friends need to tell each other the hard truths, and friendships require mutual respect," Kerry said.

-The outgoing Secretary of State also shut down accusations that the U.S. had engineered the U.N. resolution — a theory espoused by Israel's leader Benjamin Netanyahu.
+The outgoing Secretary of State also shut down accusations that the U.S. had engineered the U.N. resolution — a claim by Israel's leader Benjamin Netanyahu.

 In a speech shortly thereafter, the prime minister called Kerry's speech "a great disappointment."
+He warned that Kerry's vision could cause "big, big damage" to his country, and said that his speech was "almost as unbalanced" as the United Nations resolution.

+Kerry spearheaded talks to reach a peace between Israelis and Palestinians not long after taking the helm of the State Department in 2013.
+As The New York Times notes in its write-up of the speech:

+"With his presidential hopes dashed after his loss to George W. Bush in the 2004 election, Mr. Kerry saw his time as secretary of state as a chance to make a true change in the Middle East.
+In three weeks, his near-constant travels around the world will end and his energetic diplomacy will suddenly terminate.
+He has one major accomplishment under his belt — the Iran nuclear deal — but he could not achieve his goals on the Israeli-Palestinian dispute, or in the Syrian civil war."